-One of the major difference between the NPN and PNP transistor is that in NPN transistor the current flows between collector to emitter when the positive supply is given to the base, whereas in PNP transistor the charge carrier flows from emitter to collector when negative supply is given to the base.
+One of the major difference between the NPN and PNP transistor is that in the NPN transistor the current flow between collector to emitter when the positive supply is given to the base, whereas in PNP transistor the charge carrier flows from the emitter to collector when negative supply is given to the base.
 The NPN and PNP transistor are differentiated below in the comparison chart by considering the various other factors.

 The NPN and PNP both are the bipolar junction transistor.
 It is the current controlling devices and mainly used for switching and amplifying the signal.
 Mostly, the NPN transistor is used in the circuit because in NPN transistor the conduction current is mainly by electrons while in the PNP transistor the conduction current is because of the holes.
 As the electrons are more mobile the NPN has high conduction.

 The letter PNP and NPN show the voltage requires by the emitter, collector and base of the junction transistor.
-The NPN and PNP transistor, both are made up of different material due to which the current develop in them also differs.
+The NPN and PNP transistor, both are made up of different material due to which the current develops in them also differs.
 Sometimes when the voltage applied across the emitter the electrons cross the base junction and reach the collector region.
-This happens because the base of the NPN and PNP transistor are very thin and lightly doped.
+This happens because the base of the NPN and PNP transistor is very thin and lightly doped.

 Definition of PNP Transistor

 The PNP transistor has two blocks of p-type material and one block of n-type material.
 It has three terminals emitter, base and collector.
 The emitter and collector of PNP transistor are made up of p-type material and their base is made up of n-type material.